Thomas Shelby House

 The Thomas Shelby House, also known as Kerr House, is a historic home located near Lexington, Lafayette County, Missouri.
 It was built circa 1855, and is a two-story, Greek Revival style brick I-house.
 It has a two-story rear ell with two-story porch.
 The front facade features an entry portico with tapering octagonal posts and scrollwork balustrade.

 It was listed on the National Register of Historic Places in 1997.

+The Thomas Shelby House is no longer standing, though a German bank barn, built ca. 1900, associated with the property still stands.

+According to the National Register of Historic Places nomination form: